 Literary Reference Center Plus includes full-text resources focusing on plays/drama, poetry, religious literature and children's literature.
 This database also includes volumes of fantasy/science fiction, contemporary literature, world philosophy and religious literature, and literary study guides covering American Literature, English Literature and literary genres.

 Updated weekly, Literary Reference Center Plus contains the following content and more:

 - Full text for nearly 135,000 classic and contemporary poems

 - More than 170 critical essays about popular young adult (YA) literature titles

 - New contemporary literature titles from Salem Press, including:

 - Critical Survey of Shakespeare’s Sonnets that provides historical context and analysis for 25 of the Bard's sonnets

 - Introduction to Literary Context series that introduces students to great works of literature, providing historical context and illuminating key concepts and vocabulary

-- Nearly 300 additional full-text literary journals and magazines — including AGNI, Black Warrior Review, Five Points, Paris Review, River Teeth, Subtropics and Witness — featuring thousands of essays, fiction and poetry
+- More than 750 full-text literary journals and magazines — including AGNI, Black Warrior Review, Five Points, Paris Review, River Teeth, Subtropics and Witness — featuring thousands of essays, fiction and poetry

 - 34 interactive literary study guides